CS-CLUB/contests/README.md

 ------------------------

 All of the contents of this repository are broadly copyrighted under the [GNU General Public License, Version 3](http://www.gnu.org/licenses/gpl.html) unless specified otherwise.
-Furthremore, all of the unique solutions submitted by contestants retain the original authorship and copyright of their works unless specified otherwise.
+Furthermore, all of the content submitted by contestants retain the original authorship and copyright of their works unless specified otherwise.

 Find Out More